Core Idea

 Career growth has two distinct dimensions that often trade off against each other: the floor (your minimum reliable competency) and the ceiling (your peak mastery and depth).
-Understanding which dimension you are developing at any given time reframes what growth actually looks like.

 The Two Dimensions